 - Pharyngeal manometry to check the pressure inside your esophagus

 You may need treatment if the bedside swallow exam or other tests show that you have dysphagia.
-In some cases, your medical team may be able to address what is causing your dysphagia.
+In some cases, your medical team can address what is causing your dysphagia.
 Surgery is one possible treatment.

 Whatever the cause of your dysphagia, you will need to take precautions to prevent aspiration.
-You may need to modify your diet.
-For instance, you may need to drink only liquids of a certain consistency, or drink no liquids at all.
-You may also need to modify your position while you eat.
-You may learn special mouth exercises and techniques to help you swallow.
-If your swallowing is very poor, you may need to use a feeding tube for a short period of time.
+You may need to modify your diet by, for instance, drinking only liquids of a certain consistency, or drinking no liquids at all.
+You may also need to modify your position while eating, and you may learn special mouth exercises and techniques to help you swallow.
+If your swallowing is very poor, a feeding tube might be needed for a short period of time.

-How long it takes you to recover from dysphagia depends on its severity and cause.
-It’s important for you to work closely with your healthcare team for the best treatment.
-If you are moving to another facility or going home, follow your healthcare provider’s guidelines closely.
+How long it takes to recover from dysphagia depends on its severity and cause.
+It’s important for you to work closely with your health care team to obtain the best treatment.
+If you are moving to another facility or going home, follow your health care provider’s guidelines closely.
 They can help reduce your chance of aspiration and other medical problems.
-Only make changes to your diet after talking with your healthcare provider.
+Only make changes to your diet after talking with your health care provider.